rubygems/rubygems-chef/README.md

 ### Bugs and features

 GitHub issues are disabled on this repository.
 Instead, we use [a trello board](https://trello.com/b/cd2HqKnE/infrastructure) to track development work.
-If you're interested in getting involved with RubyGems.org's infrastructure team, that trelo board is a great place to look for things to work on.
+If you're interested in getting involved with RubyGems.org's infrastructure team, that trello board is a great place to look for things to work on.

 ### Development Setup